prnikita/cse15l-lab-report/lab-report-2.md

 public static void main(String[] args) throws IOException is the first method that is called (during command "java StringServer port").
 This method handles requests for /add?s=someString.
 In this case /add?s=orange public String handleRequest(URI url) is the second method that is called.
 This method starts the server on a port in given in args[0].

-* relevant arguments to the methods:
+* Relevant arguments to the methods:
 String [] args in the main method refers to system inputs (built in).
 In this case, it is the port number.
 URI url refers to the localhost url.

-relevant fields of class:
+* Relevant fields of class:
 Arraylist requests stores the query parameters in the url to concatenate on the page.

-* values in the relevant fields that changed: requests changes from null to {orange}
+* Values in the relevant fields that changed: requests changes from null to {orange}

 ![Image](orange_apple.png)

 * Methods in code called:
-public static void main(String[] args) throws IOException is the first method that is called(during command "java StringServer port").
+Public static void main(String[] args) throws IOException is the first method that is called(during command "java StringServer port").
 This method handles requests for /add?s=someString.
 In this case /add?s=apple public String handleRequest(URI url) is the second method that is called.
 This method starts the server on a port in given in args[0].

-* relevant arguments to the methods:
+* Relevant arguments to the methods:
 String [] args in the main method refers to system inputs (built in).
 In this case, it is the port number.
 URI url refers to the localhost url.

-relevant fields of class:
+Relevant fields of class:
 Arraylist requests stores the query parameters in the url to concatenate on the page.

-* values in the relevant fields that changed: requests changes from {orange} to {orange, apple}
+* Values in the relevant fields that changed: requests changes from {orange} to {orange, apple}